echeran/smile-of-murugan/webbook/chapter18.md

 death, in the Thirties, than when he was still alive.

-Under his name, the true literary rinascimento in Tamil grew to important dimensions, and the *maṟumalarcci națai* developed-the style of the renaissance.
+Under his name, the true literary rinascimento in Tamil grew to important dimensions, and the *maṟumalarcci naṭai* developed-the style of the renaissance.
 This is the only linguistic and literary trend which has produced truly creative literary personalities.
 The language they use is indeed formal, literary Tamil; but most of